root-project/root/README/ReleaseNotes/v634/index.md

 ```

 ## 2D Graphics Libraries
-* In `TGraphErrors` `TGraphAsymmErrors` and `TGraphBentErrors`, the error bars were drawn
-  inside the marker when the marker was bigger than the error bars.
-This produced a weird
+* In `TGraphErrors` `TGraphAsymmErrors` and `TGraphBentErrors`, the error bars were drawn inside the marker when the marker was bigger than the error bars.
+This produced a weird plot.
-  plot.
 This is now fixed.

- When error-bars exceeded the y range limits the end of error bars were nevertheless displayed
-  on the x-bottom and top axis.
+* When error-bars exceeded the y range limits the end of error bars were nevertheless displayed was not correcton the x-bottom and top axis.
 So it looked like the total error bar while it was indeed not.

-* New color schemes have been implemented as described [here](https://root.cern.ch/blog/new-color-schemes/).
+* Choosing an appropriate color scheme is essential for making results easy to understand and interpret.
+Factors like colorblindness and converting colors to grayscale for publications can impact accessibility.
+Furthermore, results should be aesthetically pleasing.
+The following three color schemes, recommended by M. Petroff in [arXiv:2107.02270v2](https://arxiv.org/pdf/2107.02270) and available on [GitHub](https://github.com/mpetroff/accessible-color-cycles) under the MIT License, meet these criteria.

 * Implement properly the TScatter palette attributes as requested [here](https://github.com/root-project/root/issues/15922).